evandrula/Drummee/README.md

 help:
 Drumme has multiple uses,
- the gist of it is that it is a 6X6 alpha-numeric matrix in which you can be altered to form unique patterns.
+ the gist of it is that it is a 6X6 alpha-numeric matrix in which you can alter to form unique patterns.

-This can be used to generate passwords which are insanely difficult to crack, one can have a printed sequence on a cardboard strip and turn it into an actual key for your digital accounts.
+This can be used to generate passwords which are hard to crack, one can have a printed sequence on a cardboard strip and turn it into an actual key for your digital accounts.

 You can use this matrix to encrypt your messages in Ceaser style ,